OpenLMIS/openlmis-ref-distro/reporting/README.md

 9. You should be able to access NiFi by navigating to the `NIFI_DOMAIN_NAME`, if you set it up.

+## Upgrading Superset to a new version

+Upgrading Superset to new version consist of two steps:
+1. Updating configuration volume with latest Superset configuration and customization files.
+1. Building and starting a new Docker image with the upgraded version.

+##### Updating configuration volume

+The `./upgrade-superset-config.sh` script can be used to update the configuration volume in one go.
+It must be executed on the Superset's Docker host system.
+The scripts starts a 'dummy' container linked ot the config volume, and copies (with override) the new content of `./config/services/superset`.

+##### Running new Docker image

+There are not special considerations.
+Start and build the Docker image included in this project as described in **Deploying to a Server** section.

 ## OAuth User for Superset

 In order to use user authentication in Superset by an OpenLMIS instance we need to create additional user in OpenLMIS.